-BY CREDIT CARD: If you would like, I can send you a email invoice with a link to a secure server where you can submit your credit card information directly to Propay (my credit card processor).
+BY CREDIT CARD: You can pay by credit card when checking out without using Paypal.
+(If for some reason you do not want to enter your credit card when checking out on Artfire, I can send you a email invoice with a link to a secure server where you can submit your credit card information directly to Propay (my credit card processor).
 Choose pay by check and then send me a message that you want me to invoice you.
-I will not ship until payment has been received.
+However, I will not ship until payment has been received.

 BY CHECK OR MONEY ORDER: Please send me an email that you are mailing that and I will hold the item for 7 days.
 If I haven't received payment by then, I reserve the right to relist or sell it somewhere else.
 I will not ship until your check has cleared the bank.

 In stock items normally ship within 2 business days after payment clears.
 Some items may be made to order and these will usually be noted in the item description.
 If there will be a delay I will contact you immediately.
 If shipping time is an issue, feel free to contact me and ask if it is in stock or how long it will take.

 Shipping prices in the U.S. are for parcel post through the USPS, insured, with a tracking number.
 Prices for shipping outside the U.S. is for USPS mail including insurance.
 If you do not see your country listed, or would like your order faster, please contact me for actual pricing on alternate shipping methods.
 There are a few countries I am unable to ship to.
 After you pay for shipping on one item, all additional equal or lower cost items ship for free.
 Please be aware that International shipments may take WEEKS to clear customs.